sentialabs/sentialabs.com/_posts/2018-08-16-Building-a-Slackbot-with-Serverless-Framework.md

 ![Invoke URL](/assets/posts/2018-08-16-Building-a-Slackbot-with-Serverless-Framework/api-stage.png)

 # Reading Lambda logs
 The Lambda function deployed to your AWS environment will output logs to CloudWatch.
-You can see follow the function's output in the AWS CloudWatch web console.
+You can follow the function's output in the AWS CloudWatch web console.
 However, the Serverless Framework also allows you to follow (or tail) the output in your terminal.
 To do this, open a new terminal screen and execute `sls logs --function event_receive -t`.
 There will be no output yet, but we will see something appear in the next step.

 # Registering a Slack Bot
 Go to [https://api.slack.com/apps](https://api.slack.com/apps) and register a new application.
 Then click **Event Subscriptions** in the left menu and toggle the **Enable Events** button.